 When it comes to maintaining a healthy lifestyle, understanding your daily caloric needs is essential.
 By determining the right amount of calories your body requires, you can effectively manage your weight and optimize your overall health.
 In this section, I will guide you through the process of calculating your daily caloric needs.

-See also How many calories in a double vodka and diet coke
+See also How many calories are in celery juice

 Step 1: Determine Your Basal Metabolic Rate (BMR)